WebAssembly/design/BinaryEncoding.md

 | body | `bytes` | `flags[0] == 0` | function body |

 ### Data Segments section
-The data segemnts section declares the initialized data that should be loaded into the linear memory.
+The data segments section declares the initialized data that should be loaded into the linear memory.
 A module may only contain one data segments section.

 | Field | Type | Description |